estebansolo/python30/docs/02_range.md

 ### Three parameters

-When we use the function with all its arguments, we will define where it starts, where it ends and how many steps the sequence will be.
+Finally, when calling the function with all its arguments, we will define where it starts, where it ends, and how many steps the sequence will be.

 ```python
 print(list(range(-5, 5, 2)))